ufal/linpipe/doc/dev/kbelik/log.md

 # Log of KBELik Progress

+### Mar 13, 2023
+- Discussing the results of binary/exponential/interpolated search in the index.

+- Discussing the histogram of Wikidata QIDs.

+- [ ] Learn how to use `mmap` on major platforms (Linux, Windows, macOS).

+- [ ] Start writing interfaces (header files) of the persistent index, the language agnostic KBELik, the language specific KBELik, and their encoders (serializers).
+These interfaces can be part of the detailed specification.

+- [ ] Stretch goal: start writing the persistent index search if time allows.

 ### Mar 6, 2023
 - Discussing posible implementations of the QID and string persistent indices, and the distribution of QIDs.

-- [ ] Think about a dazzling project name.
+- [x] Think about a dazzling project name.
+  - KBELik accepted as the project name.

 - [ ] Decide a suitable workflow in the repository.
   - MS: I think the development should happen in a separate branch.
 However,